 Fig. 3.2 - Special contractual relationships: Sec.
-23 experimental housing allowance program for renters

-Applying standards described earlier in this section, the HAO will then enroll eligible low-income households and calculate the amount of allowance to which each is entitled.
-The relationship between the HAO and the enrollee will be formalized by a participation agreement which ensures the enrollee of his allowance entitlement once he occupies a certified housing unit.
+23 experimental housing allowance program for renters enrollee is formalized by a participation agreement which ensures the enrollee of his allowance entitlement once he occupies a certified housing unit.
 The enrollee then applies for certification either of his present housing or of some other unit.
-When the unit has been inspected and certified, the enrollee negotiates a lease with its owner; the HAO is not a party to this lease.
-When a copy of the lease is submitted to the HAO and approved as to form, the HAO will begin to issue monthly rent certificates to the enrollee.
+When the unit has been evaluated and certified, the enrollee negotiates a lease with its owner; the HAO is not a party to this lease.
+When a copy of the lease is submitted to the HAO and approved as to form, the HAO begins to issue monthly checks to the enrollee in the amount of his monthly allowance entitlement or of his actual housing expenses, whichever is less.
+The checks are fully negotiable by the enrollee; he may cash them or endorse them to his landlord as he chooses.
+Normally, he must supplement his housing allowance with some amount of nonallowance income in order to make up the total contract rent of his housing unit and pay his utility bills.